-Some regions of LSSTComCam CCD raft were seen to contain large numbers of bright defects.
-An example is shown in Figure 11 in a g-band flat.
-On further investigation, it appears that on some detectors a layer of photoresist wax was incompletely removed from the detector surface during production.
+Some regions were seen to contain large numbers of bright defects.
+An example is shown in Figure ?? in a g-band flat.
+On closer study, it appears that on some detectors a layer of photoresist wax was incompletely removed from the detector surface during production.
 As this wax is now trapped below the surface coatings, there is no way to physically clean these surfaces.
 If this wax responded to all wavelengths equally, then it would likely result in quantum efficiency dips, which might be removable during flat correction.
-However, it appears that this wax is slightly phosphorescent, with a decay time on the order of minutes, resulting in the brightness of these defects being dependent on the illumination of prior exposures.
-The worst of these regions were excluded with manual masks.
+However, it appears that this wax is slightly phosphorescent, with a decay time on the order of minutes, resulting in the brightness of these sources being dependent on the illumination of prior exposures.
+The worst of these regions were excluded with manual masks, but we do not expect to need to do this for LSSTCam.